-APN: 0586-152-04
+APN: 0598-591-04

-Zoning: Single-family Residential (RS-5)
+Zoning: Single-family Residential (RS-3.5)

-Parcel Size: 0.39 acres
+Parcel Size: 0.41 acres

-The applicant proposes to destroy one (1) western Joshua Tree branch.
-The western Joshua Tree branch is believed to have died from natural causes.
-The fallen branch is within 30 feet of an existing structure, and in the consulting desert native plant specialists opinion, the tree also has a damaged branch that is an imminent threat to the safety of the residents and should be pruned.
+The applicant proposes to destroy one (1) western Joshua Tree.
+The western Joshua Tree is believed to have died from natural causes.
+The fallen tree is within 30 feet of an existing structure, is leaning against an existing structure, and in the consulting desert native plant specialists opinion, the tree represents a threat to the safety of the residents.